Last Updated on September 24, 2023 by Victor Queiroz

 Access to health care in Cascais

-Cascais is no exception to Europe’s high esteemed healthcare facilities and services.
+Cascais is no exception to Europe’s highly esteemed healthcare facilities and services.
 With some of the best hospitals in Portugal, you’ve got nothing to worry about in times of emergency.

 Public and private hospitals are equally available for all residents.
 You will only require a Número de Utente (a license number) before receiving healthcare.

 Work labor in Cascais

 Apart from being a renowned tourist destination during summer break, Cascais is a city full of movement!
 It’s home to many companies, thriving solopreneurs, and digital nomads.
 The D2 Business Visa has recently helped many expats get a residence permit by starting a business anywhere in the country.

 As per official data from Pordata, the purchasing power of residents is above the average in Portugal.
 A city like Cascais is an excellent place to work and relax.